|Freshman Writing Seminar||6|

 Fulfill the requirement of at least three credits of computer programming at a level above that of CS 1110/1112/1114/1115 and CS 1130/1132/1133/1142 or an advanced computer-engineering course at a level above ECE 3140.
 (See: Advanced Programming/Computer Engineering Requirements)

 Note: The courses taken for all three of these requirements may be used to fill credits in other areas, such as Liberal Studies, Engineering Distribution, Advisor Approved Electives, or Major Program requirements.

-The Electrical and Computer Engineering major, which is fully accredited by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Technology, builds on the ECE Core Courses and ECE Foundation Courses listed in the tables below.
+The Electrical and Computer Engineering program, which is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, builds on the ECE Core Courses and ECE Foundation Courses listed in the tables below.

 In addition to the Core and Foundation Course requirements described in what follows, every ECE major takes additional upper-level elective courses.

 Advanced ECE Electives are ECE courses at the 3000-level or above, some of which must be at the 4000-level or above.
 The Outside-ECE Technical Electives include 9 credits of appropriate course work with a total of 3 credits at or above the 3000-level.

 |ECE 2100||Introduction to Circuits for Electrical and Computer Engineers||4||Fall, Spring|

 |ECE 2200||Signals and Systems||4||Fall, Spring|